Table Of Contents

 Credit: PwC Cloud Business Survey

 This makes it tough to collect, analyze, and understand cloud resource usage with accuracy, let alone optimize utilization.
-Add to that adopting complex cloud-native technologies such as containers, Kubernetes, and microservices, and tracking costs becomes even more complicated.
+Add to that the adoption of complex cloud-native technologies, such as containers, Kubernetes, and microservices, and tracking costs becomes even more complicated.

 Statistics On Cloud Service Providers